Factbox: Promises made by Russian leaders at the St Petersburg forum

 2016, Putin

-Says Russia needs to increase labor productivity in industrial, construction, infrastructure and agriculture sectors by at least 5 percent per year.
+Says Russia needs to increase labour productivity in industrial, construction, infrastructure and agriculture sectors by at least 5 percent per year.

 DIVERSIFICATION OF ECONOMY/ECONOMIC GROWTH